-You’re allowed L-1 status extensions of up to two years at a time, until you have been in the US for seven years if you’re an L-1A employee, or five years if you’re an L-1B employee.
+You can apply for extensions of your visa of up to two years at a time, until you have been in the US for seven years if you are an L-1A employee, or five years if you are an L-1B employee.

-It’s important to note that a visa stamp in a passport may be granted for longer than the period authorized on the petition approval.
-You have to renew prior to petition expiration, which should also be consistent with the I-94 expiration date.
-With your employment dependent on your visa status, and any of your dependents now settled in the US on an L-2 visa, there is a lot at stake to get your renewal application right.
+With your employment dependent on your visa status, and your dependents likely to also now settled in the US on an L-2 visa, there is a lot at stake to get your renewal application right.

-NNU Immigration are specialists across all classes of US visa, including the L-1 visa.
+NNU Immigration are specialists across all classes of US visa, including L-1 visa renewals.

-With exceptional knowledge and insight into the visa application processes, we advise non-US workers on available US visa and immigration options, providing full support submitting applications to the relevant US authorities.
+With exceptional knowledge and insight into US visa application processes, we advise employers and workers on US immigration options and the process to apply to extend L-1 visa status.

-Yes, your employer will need to complete a Form I-129 ‘Petition for Nonimmigrant Worker’, before the date your Form I-94 expires.
+Yes, the employer will need to complete a Form I-129 ‘Petition for Nonimmigrant Worker’, before the date your Form I-94 expires.

 Yes.
 You’ll need to ensure you complete the correct Form I-129 that corresponds to whether you are submitting and individual L visa or applying under a Blanket L approval.